emiraydin/p2k/README.md

 **Author:** Emir Aydin - http://emiraydin.com

+**Personal Note:** This is my first 'official' Rails app, so if you spot any problems or you know a better practice, please let me know.

 ## Setup Instructions

 To make this application work, you'll need to add 2 more files that I couldn't put in this repo since either they contain sensitive infomation or they were a 3rd party program that was too large.